How to Engrave a Cutting Board

 xTool M1 Riser Base with Honeycomb Panel

 For this project, I had my riser base in the alpha (A) position, but my cutting board sat a bit too low, making it outside the range for auto-measure.
-To solve this problem, I simply inserted a piece of scrap wood beneath the cutting board (see below).
+To solve this problem, I inserted a piece of scrap wood beneath the cutting board (see below).

 xTool M1 riser base with honeycomb panel in top position.
 A cutting board rests on top of the honeycomb panel with a piece of scrap wood in between.